Value Chain: Definition, Components, and What Are the Steps to Analyze It

 d.
 Marketing and Sales

-Marketing and sales activities are in charge of recruiting clients and producing revenue.
-This includes market research, promotional methods, advertising, and the sales process itself, all of which contribute to increasing product recognition and demand.
+Marketing and sales activities are responsible for generating qualified leads and producing revenue.
+This may involve market research, marketing techniques, promotion, advertising, or the sales process itself to help boost the recognition and demand for the product.

 e.
 Service